skai111/db48x/help/db48x.md

 #### Doppler Effect

-In the classical Doppler effect it is assumed that the speed of the observer and the source are lower than the speed of the sound in the air.
-The speed of the receiver relative to the air vr is added to the speed of sound in the air if the receiver is moving towards the source, subtracted if the receiver is moving away from the source whatever the movement of the source.
-The speed of the source relative to the air va is subtracted from the speed of the sound in the air if the source is moving towards the receiver, added if the source is moving away from the receiver whatever the movement of the receiver.
+In the classical Doppler effect it is assumed that the speed of the observer and the source are lower than the speed of sound in the air.
+The speed of the receiver relative to the air 'vr' is added to the speed of sound in the air if the receiver is moving towards the source, subtracted if the receiver is moving away from the source whatever the movement of the source.
+The speed of the source relative to the air 'va' is subtracted from the speed of sound in the air if the source is moving towards the receiver, added if the source is moving away from the receiver whatever the movement of the receiver.

 #### Mach Number

-For an object moving at a supersonic speed, the shockwave describes a cone having the angle θcone at its tip where the opposite side is the distance travelled by the sound and the hypothenuse is the distance travelled by the object.
+For an object moving at a supersonic speed, the shockwave describes a cone having the angle 'θcone' at its tip where the opposite side is the distance travelled by the sound and the hypothenuse is the distance travelled by the object.

 #### String Standing Waves

 A string being fixed or free at its ends admits only discrete harmonics as standing waves on the string.
+A string being fixed (or free) at both ends admits all integer harmonics.
+A string being being fixed at one end and free at the other end admits only all odd integer harmonics.

 #### Sound Wave Harmonics

 A tube being open or closed at its ends admits only discrete harmonics as standing waves of the sound in the air within the tube.
+A tube being open (or closed) at both ends admits all integer harmonics.
+A tube being being open at one end and closed at the other end admits only all odd integer harmonics.

 #### Beat Acoustics